 Save all of your receipts and bank statements.
-You can use the Finance tab of the Volunteer Tool Kit to keep an ongoing ledger of your troop's income and expenses, or download an Excel file from the online Forms Library which does the math for you!
-You'll submit the annual Troop Finance Activity Report (TFAR), which is due via the Volunteer Tool Kit (VTK) in May-June.
-Information on accessing the VTK is on page 15 of this
+You can use the Finance tab of the Volunteer Tool Kit to keep an ongoing ledger of your troop's income and expenses, or download an Excel file from the Troop Finances page on gswny.org which does the math for you!
+You'll submit the annual Troop Finance Activity Report (TFAR), which is due via the Volunteer Tool Kit (VTK) beginning in June.
+GSWNY will reach out to you as the deadline nears.